 I was working for a good company.
 But I wasn’t happy, and I felt stuck.
 At the same time, my health was suffering.

 Stress, fatigue, burnout, physical and emotional exhaustion had heightened the effects of my PTSD.
 I went for therapy.
 I complained about my health and my job.

 My counselor let me vent.
 She patiently let me talk through my issues.
 I made progress with PTSD.
 My home life was better.
 But my work life remained a drain on my physical, emotional, and mental health.

-I remember telling my counselor that I knew there was nothing I could do to make myself happy or fulfilled at my current job.
+I remember telling my counselor that I knew nothing I could do to make myself happy or fulfilled at my current job.
 I knew I had to leave that job.
 I wasn’t angry when I said this.
 Instead, I felt a sense of peace for the first time in months.
 I was surprisingly calm.

 My coach laughed and said, ” Finally.
 You got it”.
 I don’t know if she was aware that she laughed out loud or not.
 But she had a million-dollar smile.
 She knew that this was a breakthrough for me.

 I commended her for her patience in letting me work it out.
 Changing jobs had to be my decision.
 Even if it had been evident for months to her and everyone else I knew.